 We are both really lucky to have decently paid jobs.
 I teach in an international school and Max is a social worker.
 Both jobs also come with decent holidays, especially the teaching!
-We live in Germany which, although not cheap, has a very affordable cost of living compared to many countries.
+We lived in Germany which, although not cheap, has a very affordable cost of living compared to many countries.
 I still have a student loan which I'm drip feeding but mostly ignoring and Max reaped the benefits of being German and has no student debt!

 It's not glamorous and if we weren't saving we would probably have our own place.
 But it does save us a huge amount of money, we would be paying at least double in our own place.
 We moved into a pre-established flat so also saved a lot of costs for kitchen items etc. Our furniture we bought second-hand or found on the side of the road (sounds strange, but it's very common in Germany to just leave unwanted furniture outside your house for rubbish collection.)
 Our place isn't perfect but it's spacious, warm, close to town and, most importantly, cheap.

 Another bit of luck is that mine and Max's work both provide us with food.
 But before they did I took my lunch to school with me everyday.
 We (*read: Max) cook at home most nights and eat the leftovers on weekends.
 Supermarket shopping is very affordable in Germany and with some culinary creativity we can live off just €50 a week between us.
 We still go out for dinner and coffee often but try to limit to once a fortnight.

 Germany is a cash-based society so we end up with a lot of small change.
 This is a great way to save money for travel without realising!
 We made a rule that we would put anything under 50c in the jar.
 Ok we didn't save millions but for no effort and barely noticing we now have around €200 in our 'petrol fund' for the van.